vladsdamnmemory/crud/README.md

 ```
 Yes, I know BEM is presented not everywhere due to will to make more visible functionality rather than inner style clarity
 While developing there was no designer involved =)
+That is what I had time to make out this weekends

 ## Project setup
 ```